• Courses

 Before you continue

 This blog post assumes you have a working knowledge of Google Tag Manager tags.
 If you’re a beginner, I recommend starting here.
-Want to be up-and-running much faster?
+Want to be up and running much faster?
 Take a look at my GTM masterclass for beginners.
 The minimum requirements are:

 • You have a Google Tag Manager tracking code installed on your website.